nice-boys/product-boilerplate/README.md

 Product boilerplate is [@brianlovin](https://github.com/brianlovin) and [@mxstbr](https://github.com/mxstbr)'s personal setup to quickly build new apps.
 It aims to get all the common stuff out of the way and make shipping a product as quick as possible.

-There is three important traits in all the included tooling that we pay attention to:
+There are three important traits in all the included tooling that we pay attention to:

 1. **Mastery**: We know most of these tools inside and out and have a lot of experience with them.
 2. **Code generation**: The less boilerplate code we need to write, the more we can focus on our app.
 Code generation allows us to automate the tedious parts.